scarabsoft/go-snowflake/README.md

 ### ID Format
 The format is different from original Twitter snowflake format.
 * The ID as a whole is a 64 bit integer stored in an uint64
-* 42 bits are used to store a timestamp with millisecond precision, using a custom epoch.
+* 42 bits are used to store a timestamp with second precision.
 *  8 bits are used to store a node id - a range from 0 through 255.
 * 14 bits are used to store a sequence number - a range from 1 through 16383.